PomeloSky/encode-explorer/README.md

 Encode Explorer (Bootstrap 5 & PHP 8.0+ Mod)
 ==================================

 Encode Explorer is a lightweight, single-file file browser written in PHP.
-This modified version has been completely upgraded to support **PHP 8.0+** and modernized with **Bootstrap 5** for a fully responsive, clean user interface.
+This modified version (v6.4.5) has been completely upgraded to support **PHP 8.0+** and modernized with **Bootstrap 5**, featuring a fully responsive, clean user interface with **Dark/Light Mode** support.

 It displays the list of files in a folder and is designed to be simple, highly functional, and easy to deploy.
 Free for everyone.

 Features
 ----------------------------------
 * **Modern & Responsive UI**: Rebuilt with Bootstrap 5 and Bootstrap Icons for flawless display on desktops, tablets, and mobile devices.
+* **Dark Mode Support**: Built-in Light/Dark mode toggle with user preference memory.
 * **PHP 8.0+ Compatible**: Updated syntax, strict type handling, and modernized codebase.
 * **Single-file deployment**: Everything (backend, frontend, icons, and translations) is packed into a single `index.php` file.
+* **Multilingual**: Includes traditional and new translations (English, zh-TW, zh-CN, jp, vn, and 15+ more) with customized string support.
 * Files can be sorted by name, size, and editing time.
-* Directory navigation and breadcrumbs.
+* Directory navigation and breadcrumbs via a new top Navbar.
 * Thumbnails preview for images and PDF files.
 * File uploading and directory creation.
 * File and directory deletion (Admin only).
 * Logging and email notifications.
 * Optional password protection (User/Admin roles).
-* Multi-language support (20+ languages included).

 Manual
 ----------------------------------
 1. Upload `index.php` to the directory on your server that you want to share or manage.
 2. Open `index.php` with a text editor to configure settings (e.g., passwords, hidden files, upload permissions) in the `$_CONFIG` array at the top of the file.
+All original settings and documentation are preserved.
 3. **Important**: Make sure to save the file in **UTF-8** encoding if you modify any settings to avoid broken characters or images.

 Requirements